You’re studying abroad. Good for you! It’s the chance of a lifetime and you won’t regret it!

 Should you follow this budget religiously?
 In reality, it’s quite difficult because the unexpected will always happen.
 From my own experience of studying abroad and now traveling the world, these budgets are hard to strictly follow.
 That said, they are a great help in keeping those savings in line, which provides more opportunities down the road.
 Like an awesome spring break trip to three countries!

-If you’re interested in more info about studying abroad then take a look at my post about studying abroad tips.
+If you’re interested in more info about studying abroad then take a look at my post about studying abroad tips or study abroad packing list for females.
 I talk about my personal experience in Arezzo, Italy and offer some of my advice.

 Thanks for stopping by and I hope you have a blast studying abroad!